openwashdata/watercostaccra/README.md

 ## Data

-The package provides access to …
+The package provides access to household water costs, coping mechanisms as well as water point estimates.

 ``` r
 library(watercostaccra)